profgaelle/besci-research-group/content/authors/charlotte-owusu/_index.md

   - Researchers
 ---

 I am an MSc in Occupational and Business Psychology student at Kingston Business School.
 I completed my BSc in Psychology at Edge Hill University, where I first developed an interest in the application of psychology in the workplace.
 I have worked as a research assistant for projects on social identity and synchronisation using virtual reality (VR).
 My undergraduate dissertation explored the perception of trustworthiness in different accents.
-I foumd this interesting and felt it could be applied to research in the workplace.
+I found this interesting and felt it could be applied to research in the workplace.
 My research interests include organisational identity, organisational change and how this affects creativity, innovation and pro-social behaviours in the workplace.
 I have experience working in research and administration, while also taking part in volunteering and fundraising initiatives.